SouradiptoC/CodonU/README.md

 # Graphics!!

-Also, can generate beautiful graphics for publication purpose or otherwise.
+Also, can generate beautiful graphics for publication purposes or otherwise.
 Some plots are:

 ENc plot for human chromosome 2